 Organizing a Christmas Gift Name Drawing

-Organizing a name drawing can be complicated if your family hasn't done it before or if you want to switch the rules up a little bit.
+Organizing a name drawing can be complicated if your family or group hasn't done it before or if you want to switch the rules up a little bit.
 Names should be drawn well in advance of Christmas and with as many people available to choose their recipient.
 For many families, this is done at the Thanksgiving celebration, with another family member standing in for those who cannot attend.

 Divide the Drawing